-One day a donkey ran through a fence chasing a coyote or dog or something and got some cuts on his legs.
-Its owner, who had some experience with horses but not with donkeys, didn't know how to care for him.
-He was feeding him a diet that was too rich, and this interfered with the healing of the cuts.
-I knew what to do, so he gave the donkey to me.
+Ray used to belong to my neighbor.
+One day, Ray ran through a fence chasing a coyote or dog or something and got some cuts on his legs.
+My neighbor, had some experience with horses but not with donkeys, so he didn't know how to care for Ray.
+He was feeding Ray a diet that was too rich, and this interfered with the healing of the cuts.
+I knew what to do, so my neighbor gave the donkey to me.

 What Are Donkeys Like?

 Donkeys are tough and rugged and very strong.
 They are much stronger than horses and very versatile.
 On the practical side, Ray helps me with my garden by providing manure and by eating the weeds and grass down around my yard.
 If I can find a little cart and harness for not too much, I will enlist Ray's help to haul the manure from his lot to my backyard garden and compost area.
 If he does well with that, then I may start driving him up to the feed store to pick up his own feed and hay!
 I personally believe that equines enjoy working with people who treat them well and handle them correctly.
 Helping me with these chores will give Ray purpose and something interesting to do in addition to grazing, going for walks, and being groomed!